 There are so many free things to do in New York City, and not everyone takes advantage of them.
 I’m working on a full post about all the free and cheap activities you can do in NYC, so keep an eye out for that!
-(Pssst…my all-time favorite, secret spot for the best views in NYC will be in that post…just sayin’.)
+For more NYC money-saving tips, click here.
+(Pssst…my all-time favorite, secret spot for the best views in NYC will be in my next NYC post…just sayin’.)

 In the meantime, here are some of my favorites:

 - The Metropolitan Museum of Art.
 Yes, really!
 Many people don’t know that The Met operates on a “suggested donation” basis.
 The suggested ticket price is $25.
 If you can afford to pay the full entry fee, please do and support the arts!
 But if you’re on a tight budget and need to spend less, all the way down to $0.01, all you have to do is go up to the ticket counter and tell them the amount you’re able to pay, and they’ll happily let you in.
 Bonus tip: go up to the rooftop for some incredible views of the city!